 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine in the morning.
 This medicine could make it harder for you to sleep if you take it in the afternoon or evening.

 - Swallow the capsule whole.
 Do not crush, divide, or chew it.

-- You may open the capsule and mix the powder into a glass of water only if you cannot swallow the capsule whole.
+- If you cannot swallow the capsule whole, you may open the capsule and mix the powder into a glass of water, yogurt, or orange juice.

 - Use all of the powder from inside the capsule.

-- Use a spoon to mix the powder and water.
+- Use a spoon to mix the powder with water, yogurt, or orange juice.
 Break up any clumps of powder.

 - Drink all of this mixture right away.
 Do not keep any of the liquid for later.